IUSCA/signet/README.md

 ### Create a new client

 - replace $APP with app name.
-Ex: `client_name: xenium_download`
+Ex: `client_name: app_download`
 - replace $APP_HOSTNAME with hostname of where app is deployed.
-Ex: `client_uri: xenium.sca.iu.edu`
+Ex: `client_uri: app.company.com`
-- ssh into `core-dev1.sca.iu.edu` and run the below command.
+- run the below command in the host where Signet is running.
 Adjust the IP to the ip of the docker container running the Signet server

 ```bash
 curl --request POST \